Ketamine addiction, and ketamine bladder and induced cystitis

 are more at risk of urine infections and incontinence.

 Ketamine damages the bladder, causing inflammation (cystitis) and ulceration.
 This is a similar sensation to the sore ulcers that you may get in your mouth.
-It happens because ketamine is toxic to the urothelial cells in the urinary system.
+It happens because ketamine is toxic to the urothelial cells in the urinary system, and will eventually damage them.

 Urothelial cells line your urinary tract, bladder, kidneys, ureters, and your urethra.
-The cells prevent urine from damaging the underlying tissues, and allows the bladder to expand naturally.
-So when you drink, your bladder allows you to hold your urine in, and you don’t wet yourself.
+The cells prevent urine from damaging the underlying tissues, and allow the bladder to expand naturally.
+So, when you drink your bladder allows you to hold your urine in, and not wet yourself.
 Ketamine damages these cells, leading to ketamine bladder.

 What are the symptoms of ketamine-induced cystitis?